-Since 2008 the craft beer industry has exploded in South Africa, growing from just over 20 microbrewers to in excess of 140.
-In this fast-growing industry making your brew stand out is a challenge that starts on the shelf, and to start that journey you need to identify your brews character, as well as who you are targeting and what are they looking for.
-Generally, people are choosing craft beer because of the creativity it embodies, the varieties available and purity of the product, your craft beer label match that and convey this message to your target market.
+In the fast-growing craft beer industry making your brew stand out is a challenge that starts on the shelf, and to start that journey you need to identify your brews character, as well as who you are targeting and what are they looking for.
+Generally, people are choosing craft beer because of the creativity it embodies, the varieties available and purity of the product, your craft beer label needs to convey this message to your target market.

 Craft beer labels